zerasul/genesis-code/README.md

 * Import Json TMX file command: Uses a [Tmx Json File Format](https://doc.mapeditor.org/en/stable/reference/json-map-format/) for generate a C Header file for Your project).
 * Added configuration for use alternative MakeFile.
 * Added configuration for use alernative environment variables for GDK, GENDEV or MARSDEV.
+* Added Genesis Code: About for open more information about the extension.

 ![vscodegif](vscodegif.gif)